Associate Professor Kurt Seemann

 AREAS OF EXPERTISE:

 - Cross-cultural (incl.
-Remote Community) Applied Design Education
+Remote Community) Applied Design and Technology Education

 - Understanding developmental milestones in Design Innovation Education.
 K-12

-My area of interest is in how people learn, interact with, classify, and create the made world about them and the role culture and remoteness plays in the process of forming one’s conceptual schema.
+My area of interest is the entangled relationship between people, the world they make (our technologies), and our biosphere.
+Educationally, I study how people learn, interact with, classify, and create the made world about them and the role culture and remoteness plays in the process of forming one’s conceptual schema.

 - PhD UNSW (Faculty of The Built Environment, School of Architecture)